-If you’re in the market for a water purifier, consider our top recommendations in the matrix above.
+If you’re in the market for a water purifier, consider our top recommendations in the product list.
 If you want to know what to look for in a water purifier in general, keep reading our shopping guide.

 A water purifier removes particles, sediment, chemical contaminants like chlorine and mercury, viruses, and bacteria from water.
 But while a water purifier can effectively filter contaminants from water, it can also remove minerals that are beneficial to your health like calcium, magnesium, and sodium.